tehwave/gm48.net-oauth2-gms2/README.md

 Download the repository and open the project file in GameMaker Studio 2.

-The project will not work out-of-the-box, as the Client ID and Secret credentials provided are not real.
+The project will work out-of-the-box, as the Client ID and Secret credentials provided are working, but attached to a fake game.

 ### Why is YYC (YoYo Compiler) required?